Why Data Science with JCU?

 You’ll also gain industry-recognised skills - JCU has partnered with SAS®, analytic software provider and leader in Data Science.
 The Master of Data Science (Professional) will prepare you to become a SAS® Certified Big Data Professional Using SAS®9.

 You will study 12 to 16 online subjects, depending on your entry point and recognition of prior learning.
 There are six subjects offered each year.
 Study periods are seven weeks long, with new subjects starting every second month.
 You are able to sit out study periods if your personal or professional circumstances demand.

-Please note, the Master of Data Science (Professional) is a four subject extension of the Masters program, which gives you a professional portfolio, further proving your data science capabilities.
-This portfolio is designed to give you the provable experience you might normally expect to work years for – helping you fast track your ambitions.
+The Master of Data Science (Professional) is a four subject extension of the Masters program, which gives you a professional portfolio, further proving your data science capabilities.
+This portfolio is designed to give you the provable experience you might normally expect to work years for, helping you fast track your ambitions.
 You’ll also have the opportunity to gain real experience in data science by working on industry partnered projects.